hemashushu/practice-mcu-bare-metal-rust/README.md

 [EN](README.md) | [中文](README.zh-Hans.md)

 A bare metal (register level) STM32F103C8T6/STM32F103 MCU program written in pure Rust without any IDE, SDK, HAL or library, and no assembly code, the only tool required is the Rust compiler.
-Implement basic input and output, timer, serial communication, etc. by directly reading and writing registers of hardware.
+Implemented the basic input and output, timer, serial communication, etc. by directly reading and writing registers of hardware.

 ![stm32f103 rust bare-metal](images/stm32f103-title-v2.jpg)